-To collect backup files that belong to inactive backup chains from the extents and move them to object storage, Veeam Backup & Replication uses an offload session which is executed automatically every 4 hours.
+To collect backup files that belong to inactive backup chains from the performance extents and move them to the capacity tier, Veeam Backup & Replication uses an offload session which is executed automatically every 4 hours.

 The offload session manages the following:

-Before your data can safely be moved to object storage repositories, Veeam Backup & Replication performs the following mandatory verifications and required actions:
+Before your data can safely be moved to the capacity tier, Veeam Backup & Replication performs the following mandatory verifications and required actions:

 - Verifies whether data that is about to be moved belongs to an inactive backup chain.

-- Verifies whether source extents are available and have not been put into maintenance mode.
+- Verifies whether performance extents are available and have not been put into the Maintenance mode.

-Consider that data will not be offloaded from Linux-based extents that have internet access via HTTP(S) proxy.
-All Linux-based extents configured in your scale-out backup repository must have direct access to the internet.
+Veeam Backup & Replication does not offload data from Linux-based performance extents that have internet access through HTTP(S) proxy.
+All Linux-based performance extents configured in your scale-out backup repository must have direct access to the internet.

-- Verifies whether an object storage repository has not been put into maintenance or seal mode.
+- Verifies whether the capacity extents have not been put into the Maintenance or the Sealed mode.

-- Verifies whether configuration parameters that define how and when inactive backup chains must be moved to object storage are met.
+- Verifies whether configuration parameters that define how and when inactive backup chains must be moved to capacity extents are met.

-Such parameters are configured, as described in Add Capacity Tier.
+Such parameters are configured as described in section Add Capacity Tier.

-- Synchronizes the backup chain state between the local and object storage repository to maintain retention policies.
+- Synchronizes the backup chain state between the performance and capacity extents to maintain retention policies.

 For more information, see Retention Policy.

-Suppose that the extent A has an inactive backup chain consisting of one .vbk file and three .vib files, that is, four restore points in total.
-Each of these files comprises metadata (represented as green vertical blocks) and the actual blocks of data (represented as yellow squares).
-During the offload session, Veeam Backup & Replication will collect all the orange squares — that is, the actual blocks of data — from all the backup files (.vbk and .vib) and offload these blocks to the object storage repository represented in the Figure B.
+The performance extent A has an inactive backup chain consisting of one VBK file and three VIB files, that is, four restore points in total.
+Each of these files comprises metadata and the actual blocks of data.
+During the offload session, Veeam Backup & Replication will collect the actual blocks of data from all the backup files (VBK and VIB) and offload these blocks to the object storage repository.

-Each offloaded block might be of different size, which is defined during configuring storage optimization.
-The offloaded blocks are placed to the blocks directory in your object storage repository.
+Each offloaded block may be of different size, which is defined during configuring storage optimization.
+The offloaded blocks are placed to the blocks directory in your capacity extents.

-Such an approach will be applied to all inactive backup chains that satisfy validation criteria.
+Such approach will be applied to all inactive backup chains that satisfy validation criteria.

-After offload is complete, the new Object Storage node appears in the Home view, under the Backups node and shows backups that have been moved to object storage.
+After offload is complete, the new Capacity Tier node appears in the Home view, under the Backups node and shows backups that have been moved to capacity extents.